karen-olson/elixir-tic-tac-toe/notes.md

     When you pass in a test game struct to each protocol (?), it does something totally different than if you pass in a real game struct like logging the event rather than printing to the console.

+## NEW PLAN

+  ### Finish Displaying Board
+    - Test and build BoardPresenter module (instead of Board)
+    - Wire up the real Presenter in the EScript
+    - Delete the extra stuff